In this article

 Table of contents

-For large and small businesses alike, business travel can be a significant expense category each year.
-You can claim the bulk of these travel expenses on your taxes with little more than a receipt and explanation of business purpose.
+Business travel can be a significant expense category for large and small businesses alike.
+Luckily, you can claim the bulk of these travel expenses on your taxes with little more than a receipt and explanation of business purpose.
 But to deduct business mileage, you need a different form of documentation: a mileage log.

-Below, we take a closer look at why you should be tracking your mileage and what the IRS requires from a mileage log.
-We also outline the process of creating a mileage log and offer advice on how to automate the process.
+Below, we take a closer look at why you should track your business mileage and the IRS requirements for a compliant mileage log.
+We also outline the process of creating a mileage log and offer advice on streamlining and automating the process.

-If you use your vehicle for business purposes—for example, to visit a customer, purchase business supplies, move equipment, or attend a business meeting—you can deduct costs related to that business travel from your income taxes.
+If you use your vehicle for business purposes—for example, to visit a customer or supplier, purchase business supplies, move equipment, or attend a business meeting—you can deduct costs related to that business travel from your income taxes.
 This is also true if you reimburse employees for the business use of their personal vehicles.

-But in order to claim these tax deductions, you must track your miles.
-This is true whether you claim the IRS standard mileage deduction or the actual expenses deduction
+But in order to claim these valuable deductions, you need to track your miles.
+This is true whether you claim the IRS standard mileage deduction or the actual expenses deduction.

 The standard mileage rate is the specific dollar amount the IRS allows businesses to deduct from their taxable income for each business mile driven.
 The IRS sets the rate annually.
 For the 2024 tax year, the standard mileage rate is 67 cents per business mile.